“Never interrupt your enemy when he is making a mistake.” —Napoleon Bonaparte

-What experience did you like better?
+- Which experience did you like best?
 Why?

 Common themes in the participants’ responses are a great foundation for hypotheses.

-Don’t forget to do your own heuristic homework and go through the checkout process yourself.
+Don’t forget to do your own heuristic homework and go through the check-out process yourself.

 Things to pay attention to:

-- Steps that don’t make sense (from your customer’s perspective).
+- Steps that don’t make sense from your customer’s perspective;

-To create a value proposition that really differentiates your offer, you have to know how the competitors position themselves.
+To create a value proposition that really differentiates your offer, you have to know how competitors position themselves.